AyushChaturvedi2711/angularts/README.md

 # WeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+This is a mini widget application for showing weather forecast for multiple cities.

 ## Development server
+Run `npm install latest` to install dependencies required for running the application.

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding